Fencing & Outdoor Structures Calculators

 Open calculator →

-Most fence projects follow a simple flow: measure the runs, plan posts and spacing, then estimate materials and budget.
+Most outdoor projects follow a simple flow: measure the build area, plan the structure or fence layout, then estimate materials and budget.
 Use the tool below that matches your step.

 How to Measure Fence Length (Corners, Runs, Gates, and Returns)